rr3s1/portfolio/README.md

   <h3 align="center">Modern Developer Portfolio</h3>
   <p align="center">
-    A learning journey in modern web development, combining efficient code with engaging visuals using
+    A Modern Portfolio Landnig Page developed by combining efficient code with engaging visuals using
     <b>Next.js 14</b>, <b>Three.js</b>, and <b>Framer Motion</b>.
-Light and Dark theme implementation soon.
   </p>
 </div>

+![Demo animation](public/demo.gif)

 > **Deployment is still in progress** – while I'm wiring up the production build, you can run the project locally in just a few steps.

-![Demo animation](public/demo.gif)

 ## 📦 Table of Contents